mauricereigman/RxJS-workshop/src/app/README.md

-`Create another property and call it modifiedProperty$ make a reference to the previously created myProperty$ and start a pipeline with a map function in which you modify the contained value using a pure mapping arrow function print this value on the template as wel`
+`Create another property and call it modifiedProperty$ make a reference to the previously created myProperty$ and start a pipeline with a map function in which you modify the contained value using a pure mapping arrow function print this value on the template`

 HINTS:
 - adding a pipeline to an observable